 Warwickshire Wildlife Trust will be hosting a series of community events and fortnightly hands on practical sessions at Ufton Fields Nature Reserve (near Southam) to encourage local people to get out and get active.

 Funded by Warwickshire Public Health, we will be continuing the success of the project in Rugby, opening up new opportunities for those living in the south of the county to get to know one of their local reserves, meet new people and learn new skills.

-Community events throughout 2019 will include family practical conservation sessions, guided walks, bat evenings, geology events and family fun days.
+Community events will include family practical conservation sessions, guided walks, bat evenings, geology events and family fun days.
 Keep an eye out on the What’s On section of the website and our social media pages for more details.

 Hands on conservation taster days

 Practical conservation taster sessions began in May 2019 and run fortnightly on Tuesday mornings (10am - 1pm).
 If you live locally and are keen to try something new, we would love to hear from you.
 Everyone is welcome and no time commitment is required.